nchavoshi/debot_api/README.md

 1. Clone this repository and enter the folder:
 2. `python setup.py install`

-## How to Use
-DeBot API has 2 main functions for the user to get the data: "check_user(user)" and "check_date(date)".<br />
-1. check_user(user): Given a Twitter user name, this function checks whether or not DeBot has detected the given account as a bot so far.
-If yes, it also returns the date of detection and the number of times that account was detected as a bot.
-In the following example, we query the account "loveforlover_01", and the output shows that DeBot detected this account as a bot on 2015-10-28 once, and on 2015-12-04 4 times.
+## Get the list of the detected bots
+Given a date range, the "get_bot_list" function returns the all the clusters of bots detected in the given period of time.
 ```python
 import debot